"I Think I Need Therapy" – Knowing When To Seek Mental Health Treatment

 During times of crisis, immediate mental health support may be needed.
 Therapy can support emotional stability as people process certain experiences.
 For example, someone who has experienced a natural disaster might find therapy beneficial for sorting through feelings of loss and restoring their sense of safety.

 These are just some of the reasons why someone may seek therapy.
-You don’t need a diagnosis to pursue therapy, and no problem is too small.
+You don’t need a diagnosis to pursue therapy; no problem is too small.
 You may be able to receive guidance and support from a mental health professional for different life challenges depending on your needs.

 How does therapy work?

 Therapy can be a way for an individual, couple, or group to get support from a trained mental health professional when managing challenges in their daily life.
 These challenges may include mental health issues, relationship difficulties, or the loss of a loved one.
-The main goal of therapy is often to help an individual work through these difficulties and improve their quality of life.
+The main goal of therapy is often to help individuals work through these difficulties and improve their quality of life.
+Developing better coping mechanisms for their feelings of anxiety and depression can also improve daily life and emotional well-being.

 There are many types of therapy, each with various approaches and techniques.
 Some common therapeutic interventions include cognitive behavioral therapy (CBT), humanistic therapy, psychoanalysis, and interpersonal therapy.
 Generally, therapy involves ongoing conversations between a client and their therapist.
 Clients might discuss their feelings, thoughts, behaviors, and any relevant parts of their daily life and receive support, guidance, and advice from their therapist.